 Core teaching in all specialist modules is shared by health visitors and school nursing.
-A proportion of core teaching and learning in the curriculum (approx 50% of PgDip for example, community nurse prescribing, research, leadership, health promotion, safeguarding) is shared with other community health students (District Nurses, Practice Nurses and Community Childrens), other postgraduate students from across the wider subject area and occasionally could include students from outside the subject area where relevant (for example, social work and criminal justice students (Standard 8).
-The subject area is developing opportunities for inter professional learning so that where a specific inter professional learning experience/event (e.g Safeguarding) is planned these will be either scheduled on Fridays (which is a study day for both SCPHN student cohorts), or are planned in advanced so that students may, in negotiation with their Practice Teachers, exchange practice and study days to attend.
+A proportion of core teaching and learning (for example through community nurse prescribing, research, leadership, health promotion, safeguarding) is shared with other community health students (District Nurses, Practice Nurses and Community Children Nurses), other undergraduate or graduate students from across the wider subject area and occasionally could include students from outside the subject area where relevant (for example, social work and criminal justice students (NMC, 2004, Standard 8).
+The subject area is developing opportunities for inter professional learning so that where a specific inter professional learning experience/event (e.g Safeguarding) is planned these will be either scheduled on Fridays (which is a study day for both SCPHN student cohorts), or planned in advanced so that students may, in negotiation with their Practice Teachers, exchange practice and study days to attend.

 Shared learning activities are important in ensuring that NMC (2004) Standards of Proficiency are embedded equitably for all students with access to wider group discussion of theories and their different applications.
-Within the specialist modules postgraduate students also share classroom learning with students studying at level 6.
-This shared learning means that as specialist postgraduate student numbers may be small all students benefit from being in a larger, enriching group environment.
-Postgraduate students, however, are expected to extend their reading of the research literature to enable them to achieve the higher level of critical and creative or original thinking and problem solution expected of them.
-Higher level learning and development is further developed through the tutorial system, particularly in the facilitation of small group tutorials and seminars.
+Within the specialist modules undergraduate and graduate students also share classroom learning with students studying at level 7.
+This shared learning means that all students benefit from being in a larger, enriching group environment and are able to benefit from the shared reading, resources and critical discussion to enhance their own academic skills.